-The project is being led by DHBW Center for Advanced Studies, Germany, with other contributing partners are from Austria, Belgium, Malta, Portugal, Slovenia and Spain.
+The project is being led by DHBW Center for Advanced Studies in Germany, along with other contributing partners from Austria, Belgium, Malta, Portugal, Slovenia and Spain.

 AoC is currently involved in two Erasmus+ projects.
-Our projects focus on areas of importance to college life, such as our Key Action 1 project 'Developing Good Practice in Safeguarding Students', which examines mental health support strategies in Finland and the Netherlands and focuses on issues around extremism in Sweden linked to England’s Prevent strategy.
+Both projects focus on areas of importance to college life such as our Key Action 1 project 'Developing Good Practice in Safeguarding Students'.
+This projects examines mental health support strategies in Finland and the Netherlands and focuses on issues around extremism in Sweden which are linked to England’s Prevent strategy.
 AoC's Key Action 2 project 'SHERPA' looks at why some European economies and societies are more successful than others in integrating asylum seekers and refugees into their labour markets, and in offering opportunities which enable young immigrants to showcase their talents and obtain qualifications.

 AoC is a Secretariat member of the UK-India Education and Research Initiative (UKIERI).
 The UKIERI programme enhances educational links between India and the UK, funding bilateral projects.
 AoC supports the delivery of skills and leadership development projects.